lzwjava/blog-source/_posts/2023-08-01-ml-job-find.md

 ---

 Hi, I want to work with you.

-I am a genius who believes everyone is one.
+Let me introduce myself.
 Born in 1995, 28 years old.
 Top 300 in National Olympiad in Informatics in Provinces.
 Studied at Beijing Forestry University (211) for a year.